-For our beginner zentangles, I drew 3 1/2 inch squared on heavy stock paper and with a fine tipped black Sharpie.
-My daughter drew a free flowing line that started in one spot in our square and then looped and tangled its way around the square.
+For our beginner zentangles, I drew 3 1/2 inches squared on heavy stock paper and with a fine-tipped black Sharpie.
+My daughter drew a free-flowing line that started in one spot in our square and then looped and tangled its way around the square.

-Some of the zentangle patterns were simple – waves, zig zags or dots.
+Some of the zentangle patterns were simple – waves, zig-zags or dots.
 Some patterns were more intricate – radiating circles, basket weaving.
 There are an endless number of possible patterns to draw.
 It took my daughter about 15 minutes to complete one square.
 15 minutes sitting and drawing.
-Emptying our minds and letting the creativity flow.
+Emptying our minds and letting our creativity flow.

 Why Zentangle For Great Kids

 Unplugged – Anything that can get children excited about not being plugged into a device is genius.
 Zentangling can be done anywhere and at anytime.
 All you need is a pen and paper.
 Bring a notebook to the park, while waiting at the doctor’s office, during recess..anywhere and anytime.
 This is a fantastic summer craft project for tweens to explore.

 There are No Mistakes – I have a little perfectionist, who always needs an exit strategy if something is not going quite right.
 Mistakes are hard to move forward from…they can be debilitating.
 When you zentangle you use a marker – no erasers – and there are no mistakes only new and different patterns to work with.

 Calming – The simple act of drawing repetitive patterns is calming and relaxing.
 There is no pressure, just open-ended drawing.
 While drawing, it is amazing how quickly your mind empties, and your heart rate drops – there are no expectations with this form of art.
 The effect is meditative.
 I have written about the benefits of walking meditation before, well this simple doodling is another easily accessible form of meditation.